suborbital/docs/website/docs/hosted-quickstart.md

 Once we've created our environment, we'll be shown our environment's dashboard.The dashboard contains information about various usage metrics related to the Extension Engine.

-Here we can see a counter for function builds and build minutes.
+Here we can see a counter for extension builds and build minutes.
 Both of these are currently 0 because we still need to set up our first integration.

 ## Create an access key